SomeAspy/aspy.dev/.github/README.md

 Now a complete ground up rewrite in TSX!

 It may not look the best but I'm proud of it.
 I'm not good with reactive libraries or CSS, but its been a lot of fun and a great learning experience working on this.
-When I started this project I had no idea how CSS or JSX worked.
+When I started this project I had no idea how CSS, JSX, or TSX worked.

-This site also incorporates some stuff for its subdomains, like the stuff under /external

 ~~I develop this website with Chrome Canary in mind, and also test for Firefox Nightly with lower priority.
 This is simply due to the market share for the browsers.~~
 I now build this with Firefox Nightly mainly.
 This is due to Google Chrome's funny ManifestV3 (See https://www.eff.org/deeplinks/2021/12/chrome-users-beware-manifest-v3-deceitful-and-threatening for a not-so-short summary)

-Testing with Edge will generally not be done, [However most used practices should be auto-magically checked against browsers by ESLint Compat.](https://github.com/amilajack/eslint-plugin-compat)
-That being said, if you find any issues please open an issue!

 ## Hosting